nmartin198/pyHS2MF6/docsrc/cs_cpmode.rst

 .. note:: As stated earlier, an actual scientific model application to the study site would likely involve calibration to observed water level elevations in wells.
-This was not done for this case study because of time limitations but **pyHS2MF6** will support joint calibration to stream gage records and observed well water level elevations.
+This was not done for this case study because of time limitations,
+   but **pyHS2MF6** will support joint calibration to stream gage records and observed well water level elevations.